LegumeFederation/cvitjs/README.md

 [Explore Soybean SNP data in GCViT](https://soybase.org/gcvit/)

 ## Setup
-While GCViT is intended as a tool for publicly accessible data, it may also be run locally as a stand alone tool.
+While GCViT is intended to be an online tool, it may also be run locally as a stand alone tool.
 In either case, there are two main approaches to running GCViT, in a Docker container, or using the built-in Go server.
 The configuration of the backend service and the UI stays mostly the same in either case.
-A stand-alone Electron desktop app is in the process of being developed.
+A stand-alone [Electron](https://www.electronjs.org/) desktop app is in the process of being developed.

 Instructions for the UI are provided in the application itself.